-We have adapted our ongoing clinical research activities based on the directions and flexibility provided by the "FDA Guidance on Conduct of Clinical Trials of Medical Products during COVID-19 Pandemic" issued on March 18, 2020 in an attempt to minimize any risk, disruption or delay in either patient dosing or follow-up visits.
+We have adapted our ongoing clinical research activities based on the directions and flexibility provided by the "FDA Guidance on Conduct of Clinical Trials of Medical Products during COVID-19 Pandemic" issued on March 18, 2020 and updated throughout the pandemic to minimize any risk, disruption, or delay in either patient dosing or follow-up visits.
+These procedures occurred after a postponement that resulted from the COVID-19 pandemic and the associated states of emergency declarations in the United States.